Back to Blog

 Why Won’t My Furnace Ignite?

-We’re going through an unusual warm spell for February, but it’s sure to get cold again before winter ends.
+We’re going through an unusually warm spell for February, but it’s sure to get cold again before winter ends.
 When the temperature drops outside, the last thing you need is for the furnace to stop working.

 1. The Furnace Needs Power